learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 > The documentation doesn't help a lot when it comes to the scaling algorithm.
 You can [find the details in the code](https://github.com/kubernetes/kubernetes/blob/bac31d698c1eed2b54374bdabfd120f7319dd5c8/pkg/controller/podautoscaler/horizontal.go#L588).

-Every scale up occurs every minute, where as any scale down every two minutes.
+Every scale-up is re-evaluated every minute, whereas any scale down every two minutes.

 Congratulations!

 You just deployed a fully scalable application that scales based on the number of pending messages on a queue.

-## What's better than scaling the app? _Scaling a cluster_
+## What's better than autoscaling instances?
+Autoscaling clusters

-Scaling Pods across nodes works great.
+Scaling Pods across nodes works fabulously.

-_But what if you don't enough capacity in the cluster to scale your Pods?_
+_But what if you don't have enough capacity in the cluster to scale your Pods?_

 If you reach peak capacity, Kubernetes will leave the Pods in a pending state and wait for more resources to be available.

-_It would be great if you could use an autoscaler similar to the Horizontal Pod Autoscaler for Nodes._
+_It would be great if you could use an autoscaler similar to the Horizontal Pod Autoscaler, but for Nodes._

 Good news!

-You can have a cluster autoscaler that will add more nodes to your Kubernetes cluster as you need more resources.
+As you need more resources, you can have a cluster autoscaler that adds more nodes to your Kubernetes cluster.

 [TODO: pict]

 The cluster autoscaler comes in different shapes and sizes.

-It's also cloud provider specific.
+And it's also cloud provider specific.

 > Please note that you won't be able to test the autoscaler with `minikube` since it is single node by definition.

 You can find [more information about the cluster autoscaler](https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#cluster-autoscaler) and the (cloud provider implementation)[https://github.com/kubernetes/autoscaler/tree/master/cluster-autoscaler#deployment] on Github.

 ## Recap

+Designing applications at scale require careful planning and testing.

+Queue based architecture is an excellent design pattern to decouple your microservices and ensure they can be scaled and deployed independently.

+And while you can roll out your deployment scripts, it's easier to leverage a container orchestrator such as Kubernetes to deploy and scale your applications.

+If you liked the article, you should stay tuned for more!
+Subscribe to our newsletter!